Applying ways to minimize sulfation.

 Sulfation occurs when a lead acid battery is deprived of a full charge.
 This is common with starter batteries in cars driven in the city with load-hungry accessories.
 A motor in idle or at low speed cannot charge the battery sufficiently.

 Solar cells and wind turbines do not always provide sufficient charge, and lead acid banks succumb to sulfation.
 This happens in remote parts of the world where villagers draw generous amounts of electricity with insufficient renewable resources to charge the batteries.
 The result is a short battery life.
 Only a periodic fully saturated charge could solve the problem, but without an electrical grid at their disposal, this is almost impossible.
-An alternative is using lithium-ion, a battery that is forgiving to a partial charge, but this would cost about six-times as much as lead acid.
+An alternative is using lithium-ion, a battery that is forgiving to a partial charge, but is more than double in price to that of lead acid.
+Although more expensive, the cycle count is said to be cheaper than that of lead acid.

 What is sulfation?
 During use, small sulfate crystals form, but these are normal and are not harmful.
-During prolonged charge deprivation, however, the amorphous lead sulfate converts to a stable crystalline that deposits on the negative plates.
-This leads to the development of large crystals, which reduce the battery’s active material that is responsible for high capacity and low resistance.
-Sulfation also lowers charge acceptance.
-Sulfation charging will take longer because of elevated internal resistance.
+During prolonged charge deprivation, however, the amorphous lead sulfate converts to a stable crystalline that deposit on the negative plates.
+This leads to the development of large crystals, which reduce the battery’s active material that is responsible to deliver the capacity.

 There are two types of sulfation: reversible (or soft sulfation), and permanent (or hard sulfation).
 If a battery is serviced early, reversible sulfation can often be corrected by applying an overcharge to a fully charged battery in the form of a regulated current of about 200mA.
 The battery terminal voltage is allowed to rise to between 2.50 and 2.66V/cell (15 and 16V on a 12V mono block) for about 24 hours.
 Increasing the battery temperature to 50–60°C (122–140°F) further helps in dissolving the crystals.
 Permanent sulfation sets in when the battery has been in a low state-of-charge for weeks or months.
 At this stage, no form of restoration is possible.